Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `currentInteriorCell`

+*Read-only*.
 Access to the current interior cell, if the player is in an interior.

 **Returns**: